AlexAaqil/Online-Shop/README.md

     `composer install`\
     `npm install`

 2. Copy the .env.example into a file named `.env`
 3. Generate the application key: \
     `php artisan key:generate`

+If you have installed Xampp, navigate to `xampp/php/php.ini` and edit the file to remove comment for `extension=zip`